carlademarchi/carlademarchi/README.md

 ⚡️ About Me

 - 👩‍🎤 Pronoums: She/Her
-- 👩‍💻 Currently building design systems at Vtex
+- 👩‍💻 Currently building design systems at VTEX.

 📬 Get in touch
 - With me on [Twitter](https://twitter.com/demarchicarla) (usually about design, tech, politics and randomness)